Patient education: Bipolar disorder (manic depression) (Beyond the Basics)

 First generation (Typical) antipsychotic medication poisoning

-Postpartum psychosis: Epidemiology, clinical manifestations, and assessment
+Postpartum psychosis: Epidemiology, pathogenesis, clinical manifestations, course, assessment, and diagnosis

 Treatment of postpartum psychosis